Brad Krevoy

 Brad Krevoy is a film producer, entrepreneur, and founder and chairman/CEO of the Motion Picture Corporation of America.
-Over his 30-year career, Krevoy has been involved in the production and distribution of more than 150 film and television projects, most notably Dumb and Dumber, and Christmas-themed entertainment including the A Christmas Prince trilogy and The Princess Switch.
+Over his 37-year career, Krevoy has been involved in the production and distribution of more than 250 film and television projects, most notably Dumb and Dumber, and Christmas-themed entertainment, including the A Christmas Prince and The Princess Switch trilogies, as well as Falling for Christmas and Irish Wish.

 Early life and education

 Krevoy graduated from Beverly Hills High School.
 He went on to study at Stanford University, graduating in 1978 with a BA in Political Science.
 He then went on to study at UC Hastings, College of the Law.
 After graduation, he served as a Legislative Fellow in the California State Legislature and worked as an entertainment attorney at a prominent Los Angeles law firm.

 Early career and work with Roger Corman (1983–1986)

 Krevoy's major entry into the film industry came from a chance encounter with Roger Corman at a Stanford football game in 1983.
 Krevoy worked for Corman's Concorde-New Horizon pictures, handling the business affairs; Concorde quickly becoming one of the largest suppliers of VHS tapes, having deals in place with every major distributor in the world.